Testlio/lambda-tools/README.md

--a, --api-file <file>    Path to Swagger API spec (defaults to "./api.json") -e, --environment <env>  Environment Variables to embed as key-value pairs --mirror-environment     Mirror the environment visible to lambda-tools in the lambda functions --no-color               Turn off ANSI coloring in output
+-a, --api-file <file>    Path to Swagger API spec (defaults to "./api.json") -e, --environment <env>  Environment Variables to embed as key-value pairs --mirror-environment     Mirror the environment visible to lambda-tools in the lambda functions --timeout <number>       Timeout value for the Lambda functions (in seconds), overrides any function specific configuration --ignore-timeout         Ignore Lambda function timeouts, overrides any function specific configuration --no-color               Turn off ANSI coloring in output
 ```